3-Day Work Week: A Prescription for a Better Work-life Balance?

 That means more productivity because state employees recorded more time working at their desk than previous years.

 More evidence suggests that working more than 8 hours a day adds no value.
 You stop being more productive as you lose focus with tiredness.
 There is also Parkinson’s Law which states that work like gas- expand into the time allocated for it.
-This means that if you have 10 hours to do a task that usually would take 5, the task somehow become more complicated to take up the whole day.
+This means that if you have 10 hours to do a task that usually would take 5, the task somehow becomes more complicated to take up the whole day.

 The workers themselves admit to wasting time in the workplace.
 A study found that 50 percent of British workers spend only six hours or more working productively on any given day, and a one third admitted to wasting up to three hours a day from an inability to concentrate or from distractions.